jemc/slides-pony/source.md

 %% Effectively, these primitives force the tasks to *wait* (or *block*) for availability where they would otherwise plunge ahead and violate the given restrictions.

+%% Typically, a lock is conceptualized as something that you *acquire* before you do some work, then *release* when you're done.
+If you, as a task, are ready to do that work, and some other task is "holding" the lock, you wait around, idle - you can't do your work until the other task releases the lock to you.
+And if there are lots of other tasks of waiting for the same lock, you may be waiting quite a while before you get your turn.

-%% If planned appropriately and effectively, these restrictions can prevent the kinds of concurrency bugs we highlighted.
+%% But, if planned appropriately and effectively, these restrictions *can* prevent the kinds of concurrency bugs we highlighted.

 %% However, let's take another look at what synchronization is actually doing to our applications.